AlyneSoares/wiki_bdd/README.md

 ## How to Code the tests

- A smaller model with files and folders organization pre-determined is disposable [here](https://github.com/AlyneSoares/wiki_bdd), as it's presented, you only need to fill the gaps of information and especification of your own project, like selector and features.
+ A small model with files and folders organization pre-determined is disposable [here](https://github.com/AlyneSoares/wiki_bdd), as it's presented, you only need to fill the gaps of information and especification of your own project, like selector and features.

 # BDD AUTOMATION TEST